 Makela's main tools are the ones you'd expect, like Cinema 4D, Photoshop, and Illustrator, but he also dabbles in ZBrush and After Effects.
 Procreate is the go-to for all his digital illustrations.
 When asked if he uses pre-designed models (raw models like cars or TVs), the 25-year-old is pretty up-front about doing so.
 "A lot of artists would probably get to this question and lie, but I think if you do a lot of 3D art, it's pretty obvious that models are your friend," he tells The Creators Project.
 "I try and do all original stuff, but for the sake of time—and how quick the music industry works—it would be a huge crippling factor to model everything from scratch because of how long it takes."

 Still, he's created a personal brand that no model could account for.
-Skulls and skeletons are a prevalent theme in his catalogue, one that presents a strong combination of tactile textures and cold sleekness.
+Skulls and skeletons are a prevalent theme in his catalogue, one that presents a strong combination of tactical textures and cold sleekness.
 Luxury and death coexist regularly in scenes of gold and grayscale.

 But there's always a danger of slipping into a formula, one Makela regularly pushes back against.
-When working with regular clients, he takes the approach of creative director, building on the brand they've already built, purposefully reutilizing past imagery to continue their themes.
+When working with regular clients, he takes the approach of creative director, building on the brand they've already built, purposefully reutilising past imagery to pursie their themes.
 But with newer clients, it's more collaborative, and they brainstorm what the final project will look like.
 "The biggest obstacle," the Seattle native says, "is they usually want a similar look to what I've done.
 So my goal is to always push them further and try and do something different to stand out."

 Check out more of his work below: